-Summary: Garlic cod (bacalao al ajillo) is probably the fastest cod recipe out there.
-In just 15 minutes, with ingredients everyone has at home (garlic, olive oil, chili, and cod), you can create a spectacular dish.
-It's the classic "al ajillo" technique, typically applied to shrimp, wild mushrooms, and button mushrooms, adapted to desalted cod with an equally delicious result.
+Summary: Cod al ajillo (garlic cod) is probably the fastest cod recipe there is.
+In just 15 minutes, with ingredients everyone has at home (garlic, olive oil, chili pepper, and cod), you can create a spectacular dish.
+It’s the classic "al ajillo" technique, applied to shrimp, mushrooms, and button mushrooms, adapted to desalted cod with an equally delicious result.

 Table of Contents

-- Garlic cod: the fastest and tastiest recipe
+- Cod al ajillo: the fastest and tastiest recipe

 - Step-by-step preparation (15 minutes)